joyent/triton-kbmapi/docs/index.md

 }
 ```

-Note there is no need to keep more than the recovery tokens asociated with the currently active and staged configurations.
-Previous recovery tokens can be removed as part of the process of adding/activating a new one, given the information they provide will be useless at this point and in the future.
+There is no need to keep more than the recovery tokens asociated with the
+currently active and staged configurations.
+Previous recovery tokens can be
+removed as part of the process of adding/activating a new one, given the
+information they provide will be useless at this point and in the future.

 #### Implementation details

-In order to provide reasonable search options for client applications trying to figure out which recovery configuration is active or staged into each Compute Node, storing the recovery tokens as an array within the PIV Tokens moray bucket is not the better approach.
-Instead, we'll use a specific bucket where we'll save each token's properties and references to the PIV token that owns the recovery token, and the recovery configuration used for that token.
+In order to provide reasonable search options for client applications trying to
+figure out which recovery configuration is active or staged into each Compute
+Node, storing the recovery tokens as an array within the PIV Tokens moray bucket
+is not the better approach.
+Instead, we'll use a specific bucket where we'll
+save each token's properties and references to the PIV token that owns the
+recovery token, and the recovery configuration used for that token.

 ```json=